cedlemo/OCaml-GObject-Introspection/README.md

     GIFunctionInfo.to_callableinfo
     GIFunctionInfo.from_callableinfo

-## How the unerlaying C structure allocation/deallocation are handled.
+## How the underlying C structure allocation/deallocation are handled.

-When a structure ptr info is returned with full transfert via the C api, each OCaml value that wrap then is finalised with `Gc.finalise` for example :
+When a info structure pointer is returned with full transfert via the C api, each OCaml value that wrap then is finalised with `Gc.finalise` for example :

     let get_field info n =